April 05, 2020

 But if you do want to take action to stop hair loss, sooner is better than later.
 Start tracking your suspected hair loss by taking pictures every few weeks and compare the before and after.
 Or, you can use the same scale that researchers, doctors, and other hair specialists use to measure hair loss: the Norwood scale.

-Just life grief, there are seven stages to hair loss — as you can see from the Norwood Scale.
+Just like grief, there are seven stages to hair loss — as you can see from the Norwood Scale.
 Here’s a breakdown of all seven.

-Stage 3 — Hair loss starts to become very noticeable at the temples, creating cul-de-sac look
+Stage 3: Hair loss starts to become very noticeable at the temples, creating a cul-de-sac look.

-Stage 3 Vertex — This stage refers to hair loss occurring predominantly at the top of head, but hairline recession at the temples remains at Stage 2.
+Stage 3 Vertex: This stage refers to hair loss occurring predominantly at the top of the head, but hairline recession at the temples remains at Stage 2.

-Stage 4 — Hairline has significantly receded, hair at vertex begins to thin and disappear.
-Middle part of hair still separates both areas of hair loss
+Stage 4: Hairline has significantly receded, hair at vertex begins to thin and disappear.
+The middle part of the hair still separates both areas of hair loss

-Stage 5 — Balding at vertex and receding hairline have progressed even further than in Stage 4.
-Stretch of hair across middle of scalp becomes narrower
+Stage 5: Balding at the vertex and receding hairline have progressed even further than in Stage 4.
+Stretch of hair across the middle of the scalp becomes narrower

-Stage 6 — Both areas of noticeable hair loss have now joined.
-Middle part that used to separate the areas is now completely gone or barely there.
+Stage 6: Both areas of noticeable hair loss have now joined.
+The middle part that used to separate the areas is now completely gone or barely there.